 Among the Product’s marketing strategy is to create health booths in village centers, where people will receive a training and later get employed to help the locals with accessing the services.

-There is insufficient information at the cancer registries about people who diagnose for breast cancer annually, the information available shall help cancer registries to get accurate statistics.
+There is insufficient information at the cancer registries about people who diagnose with breast cancer annually, the information available shall help cancer registries to get accurate statistics.

 Where do you draw your inspiration?